josebrusa/create-backforge/.github/PUBLISH.md

 - You don't need to manually update the version in `package.json`
 - The workflow automatically updates it based on the release tag
-- The package will be published as `create-backforge-josebrusa`
+- The package will be published as `create-coreback`